 Paying a fraction of the cost you paid to get their attention the first time, you’ll be able to send another marketing ad their way to hopefully seal the deal.

-To get started with custom remarketing audiences, head to the Audience Manager in your AdWords dashboard:
+To get started with custom remarketing audiences, head to the Audience Manager in your Google Ads dashboard:

-For remarketing on Google AdWords, you have a few different options:
+For remarketing on Google Ads, you have a few different options: